 “Ego”, as the term is used here, refers to any emotional investment and attachment to a self-image.
 Ego as self-image; big ego as big self-image.
 Can you distinguish an “image” of who you are from the experience of who you are -- before any labels were imposed on that experience?
 When we confuse any one aspect of The Self (an archetype unifying conscious and unconscious, representing the psyche as a whole) for who we believe or think we are, we become limited and owned by that ego, that self-image, and are prone to defend that image whenever it's questioned or criticized.
-A strong ego is not the same as a big ego which results from any inflated, one-sided idea or image of ourselves; big egos express brittle states of psychological rigidity.
-Strong flexible egos thrive in the heart of contradiction, openly embodying the contraries of our universal human condition as they erupt from the wellsprings of the Unconscious.
-In this light, we are not "creators" as much as vessels for the expression of The Self.
+A strong ego is not the same as a big ego (which feeds on any inflated, one-sided idea or image of ourselves; big egos express brittle states of psychological rigidity).
+Strong egos are flexible and thrive in the heart of contradiction, openly embodying the contraries of our universal human condition as they erupt from the wellsprings of the Self.
+Perhaps we are not "creators" as much as vessels for the expression of The Self.

 Ego is subordinate to, and created by, The Self.
 When the part (ego) is confused for the whole (being), we become “bedeviled” by ego.
 Please understand - ego is not the devil but identifying with ego can become vexing.
 Who has not experienced creative shutdown -- our so-called “creative blocks” -- after falsely assuming credit for what we never truly created or was never truly ours to claim?
 We are all imposters; there are no exceptions.
 Why not openly discuss and expose the Imposter within us and its social mask, the Poseur?
 No shame in confession; no crime in being unknown to oneself.
 Replace the antiquated "Know Thyself" with Now Thyself.

-Embracing contraries within our human nature requires a certain freedom from self-image fixation.
-For example, when we become enamored with the image of strength, we may do well to play our weakness.
+Allowing and embracing contraries within our human nature requires a certain freedom from self-image fixation.
+For example, if we are enamored with the self-image of being strong, we may do well to play out our weakness.
 If we are in love with the self-image of independence, why not play more to our sense of dependence?
 If we covet an ego of intelligence, maybe it's time to explore our ignorance.
 If you pride yourself to be a "radical person", are you radical enough to be conservative ?
-Embracing our contraries allows us to live with more truth about ourselves, releasing the petty compulsion to judge others for their perceived contradications, shortcomings, and flaws.
-A radical self-acceptance supports the development of a stronger, more supple, and flexible ego.
+Embracing our contraries allows us to live with more truth about ourselves while releasing the petty compulsion to judge others for their contradications, shortcomings, and flaws.
+It takes a kind of radical self-acceptance to support the development of a stronger, more supple, and flexible ego.

 the emotional plague

-“The emotional plague”; a term coined by Wilhelm Reich for the "irrational insistence on beliefs and ideas that depend on dissociation of mind from body".
+“The emotional plague” is a term coined by Wilhelm Reich as the "irrational insistence on beliefs and ideas that depend on dissociation of mind from body".
 This body/mind fissure has been historically dramatized in many religions that maintain this dissociative belief.
-Currently, the emotional plague appears in the collective projection (investment) of vital physical, emotional, psychic and sexual energy into the mentally absorbent mediums of the internet, VR technology, video games, mass media advertising, and television.
+Currently, the emotional plague appears in the collective projection (investment) of vital physical, emotional, psychic and sexual energy into the mentally absorbent mediums such as the internet, VR technology, video games, mass media advertising, and television.
 The emotional plague is sustained whenever we mistake the virtual for the actual, talk for the actions they promise, or when we confuse images and ideas for the realities they symbolize.
-Eating the menu instead of the meal, mistaking the map for the territory, etc. I know, I know...many know this already but sometimes we may need re-minding...
+Eating the menu instead of the meal, mistaking the map for the territory, etc.

 Two modern-day symptoms of the emotional plague in the Hypermedia Era have surfaced as: 1) an increasing trend towards de-personalization, homogenization and gentrification and 2) a steadily decreasing capacity for direct experience.
 As we lose trust and faith in the legitimacy of firsthand experience, we can naturally become more vulnerable and compliant to the dictates of external sources of authority and its endless cycles of obedience and punishment.
 Without enough trust in our own innate sensibilities, intuitions and instincts we suffer from an absence of vital information, leading to a growing incapacity to distinguish between the real from the illusory, the true from the false, and what's right from what's wrong.
 Without self-trust -- trust in our own direct experience -- we remain as timid children dependent on parental approval and guidance for the way we live, work, procreate, domesticate, and die.

 What is real and what is an illusion ?
 Do you know ?
 Do you care ?
 If you don’t know and can say so, you are probably just waking up.
-If you don't know and/or don't care, don't bother; you are probably fast asleep.
+If you don't know and/or don't care, don't bother; you are probably asleep.
 The emotional plague doesn’t care either and you will soon be assimilated, if you have not already been consumed.
-If you have come to know what’s real in life, dare to live by your vision, your truth; your example acts as a beacon for those lost at sea in their struggles to survive as living, awakening human beings.
+If you have come to know what’s real in life, dare to live by your vision, your truth; your example acts as a beacon for those lost at sea struggling to keep their heads above water.